kuhn-ruess/cmdbsyncer-docs/docs/basics/rule_import_export.md

 The output is line-delimited JSON.
 Each rule type is introduced by a header line `{"rule_type": "..."}`, followed by one JSON object per rule of that type.
 All known rule types are written into the same file in one pass.

+Since version 4.3, everything you configure in the web interface is part of the export: all rules of every module, plus site and folder pools, Checkmk notification rules, projects, cron groups, notification channels and rules, saved searches and the system config.
+Restoring such a file into an empty Syncer rebuilds the configuration as it was.

-!!! note "Hosts, objects, accounts and users are skipped by default"
+!!! note "Hosts, objects, accounts, users and passwords are skipped by default"
-    Three rule types are excluded from `export_all_rules` unless explicitly requested, because they are usually noise (or sensitive) in a rule backup:
+    Four rule types are excluded from `export_all_rules` unless explicitly requested, because they are either bulk data or sensitive:

     - `host_objects` — hosts and objects stored in the shared Host collection.
 Enable with `--include-hosts`.
     - `accounts` — account definitions (including encrypted credentials).
 Enable with `--include-accounts`.
     - `users` — user accounts including hashed passwords and roles.
 Enable with `--include-users`, and treat the resulting file as secret.
+    - `cmk_passwords` — the Checkmk password store.
+The entries stay encrypted with the key of the Syncer that wrote them, so they can only be read back by an instance using the same `CRYPTOGRAPHY_KEY`.
+Enable with `--include-passwords`, and treat the resulting file as secret.

     ```bash
     ./cmdbsyncer rules export_all_rules --include-hosts --include-accounts
     ```

+!!! note "What is never exported"
+    Runtime data is left out on purpose: the syncer log, cronjob and playbook run statistics, caches (Checkmk objects, Jira schema), host inventory data, label history and the field approval queue.
+All of it is rebuilt by the syncer itself.

 !!! note "CMDB templates are exported separately"
     Since version 4.3, CMDB templates have their own rule type `cmdb_templates`.
 They are configuration rather than data and are therefore part of every `export_all_rules` run — no flag needed. `host_objects` in turn never contains templates, so a backup taken with `--include-hosts` holds each document exactly once.